-1. Join a garden railway society in your area (see the Club Directory on the GardenTrains.org website).
+1. Join a garden railway society in your area (see the Club Directory on our website).

 2. Read the books aimed at beginners.
-We sell several books, such as Get Started in Garden Railroading and the Miniature Garden Guidebook.
+We sell several books in our bookstore.

 3. Read everything else you can lay your hands on.

 4. Visit the Garden Railways forums to correspond with hobbyists around the world.